keighrim/mae-annotation/README.md

 * [ORMlite](http://ormlite.com/) ([open source license](http://ormlite.com/javadoc/ormlite-core/doc-files/ormlite_9.html#License))

 ## Change History
-All changes are ducumentd on [releases](https://github.com/keighrim/mae-annotation/releases) page.
+All changes are documented on [releases](https://github.com/keighrim/mae-annotation/releases) page.

 ### See also

 For learn more about natural language annotation, please refer to Amber Stubbs and James Pustejovsky's book [Natural Language Annotation for Machine Learning](http://shop.oreilly.com/product/0636920020578.do).
 (Please note that the book is written using MAE 0.9.6)

-You can also visit [old code base archive](https://code.google.com/p/mae-annotation/) hosted on Google Code.
+You can also visit Amber Stubb's [old code base archive](https://code.google.com/p/mae-annotation/) hosted on Google Code.